microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaLifecyclePolicyGroup.md

 ## SYNTAX

 ```
-Get-EntraBetaMSLifecyclePolicyGroup -Id <String> [<CommonParameters>]
+Get-EntraBetaLifecyclePolicyGroup -Id <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-EntraBetaMSLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.
+The Get-EntraBetaLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Get-EntraBetaMSLifecyclePolicyGroup -Id cffd97bd-6b91-4c4e-b553-6918a320211c
+PS C:\> Get-EntraBetaLifecyclePolicyGroup -Id cffd97bd-6b91-4c4e-b553-6918a320211c
 ```

 This command retrieves the lifecycle policy object to which a group belongs.